 On June 13, 2006, the District, pursuant to a lease agreement with the Hemet Unified School District Facilities Corporation, issued certificates of participation in the amount of \$29,445,000 with variable interest rate (weekly).
 The certificates were issued to finance the acquisition and construction of school facilities, fund a reserve account, and pay issuance costs associated with the execution and delivery of the certificates.
-At June 30, 2016, the principal balance outstanding was \$27,225,000.
+The 2006 Certificates of Participation was refunded with the 2016 Refunding Certificates of Participation, Series A and B, at June 30, 2017, and had no remaining balance.